Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair

 Choosing Blonde Dye

 If you don't need a high lift dye because your hair is already naturally a lighter shade—like dark blonde—you can use regular dye to get great results.
 This works for darker hair too, but the darker your hair is, the darker the resulting blonde will be.
 Hair that is too dark won't even reach blonde in one process, though this is true of high lift and sometimes even bleach too, unfortunately.

-When choosing a dye for this purpose, the same rule applies as for a high lift: use an ash shade to deal with warm tones.
-You also need to put a bit more work into your choice of shade though because, unlike high lift where the focus is lightening, a regular dye can deposit anything from an unnoticeable amount of pigment, to a surprising amount depending on the depth of your hair and the level of dye used.
+When choosing a dye for this purpose, the same rule applies to a high lift: use an ash shade to deal with warm tones.
+You also need to put a bit more work into your choice of shade though because, unlike high lift where the focus is lightening, a regular dye can deposit anything from an unnoticeable amount of pigment to a surprising amount depending on the depth of your hair and the level of dye used.

 For a general rule that fits most people, choose a level of dye that is one level lighter than the shade you anticipate to reach and that contains ash tone.
 Using this rule, if you were planning to go from a dark blonde to a light blonde, you would use a 9A shade to lower the risk of over-toning.
 For an intense ash result, use the exact level you want to reach instead.

 While the one-level-lighter rule will work for most people, other factors like your hair porosity can make your hair absorb more or less of any dye.
 Knowing how your own hair tends to react to dye is helpful beforehand.
 If your hair tends to absolutely soak up color, choose a shade that is another level lighter to be on the safe side.

-If it's pretty resistant you may need to go with a darker shade but the amount of ammonia present in blonde dyes generally makes your hair quite receptive to color and resistance is less likely than the first potential problem.
-Adjust accordingly and you'll avoid either of these problems.
+If it's pretty resistant, you may need to go with a darker shade.
+Still, the amount of ammonia present in blonde dyes generally makes your hair quite receptive to color, and resistance is less likely than the first potential problem.
+Adjust accordingly, and you'll avoid either of these problems.

 What About Other Alternatives?